msanatan/msanatan.github.io/blog/2019/adding-posts-from-another-site-to-hexo/index.md

 As the posts are markdown files, integrating blogs from different websites is easy.
 There's no need for consolidation into one file as I would have done with the JSON blob.
 This setup bypasses my 2 gripes with data files.

-I didn't figure this out on my own, major thanks to [Tony Crowe](https://github.com/tcrowe) for dealing with my GitHub [issue](https://github.com/hexojs/hexo/issues/3423).
+I didn't figure this out on my own, major thanks to <a href="https://github.com/tcrowe" target="_blank" rel="nofollow noopener noreferrer">Tony Crowe</a> for dealing with my GitHub <a href="https://github.com/hexojs/hexo/issues/3423" target="_blank" rel="nofollow noopener noreferrer">issue</a>.
 He also gave me some pointers on how to filter posts with links and even highlight them with icons.
 The Hexo community is pretty helpful, when in doubt just give a shout.

 Happy blogging!